Are you thinking, ‘I want to start a business but have no ideas’?

-Do an Inventory of Your Skills
+Do an Inventory of Your Skills.

 Sometimes, passion isn’t enough to start a business.
 In this case, consider your knowledge and skills.
-What are you good at doing?

-For example, if you’ve worked in the food industry for years and know how to cook, becoming a food truck owner may be a good idea.
+For example, if you’ve worked in the food industry and know how to cook, you could start a food-related business like being a food truck owner.

-Identify Your Purpose For Starting a Business
+Identify Your Purpose For Starting a Business.

 Author and leadership expert Simon Sinek said that people behind inspiring and successful businesses start with their “why.”
-You should, too.

 Why do you want to start a business?